nunux-keeper/keeper-core-api/README.md

 Framework.

 The backend storage is pluggable.
-Documents can be stored into [MongoDB][mongodb] or [ElasticSearch][elasticsearch].
+Documents can be stored into [MongoDB][mongodb] or [Elasticsearch][elasticsearch].
 It's planned to support other storage backends (like CouchBase, Cassandra, ...)

-The indexation engine is also pluggable, but only ElasticSearch is supported for now.
+The indexation engine is also pluggable, but only Elasticsearch is supported for now.

 [Redis][redis] is used as an event bus to exchange data between services.